 The price of wire rod began to increase in December 2009 and continued to increase through the first half of 2010 with North American steel suppliers announcing increases of up to 30%.
 The increase was driven by increased demand for raw materials, which drove up raw material costs, and by managed steel supply.
-At the end of the second quarter the price of wire rod appeared to have stabilized however the demand for wire rod appears weak and the future price trend uncertain.
+In the third quarter the price of wire rod continued to fluctuate as a result of weak demand and lower raw material costs for North American steel suppliers.